-Closed-cell foam gives the most insulation.
+Closed-cell foam provides the most insulation.
 It also offers a broad barrier against air, vapor and water.

-Open-cell foam widens when applied, filling cracks and other spaces that are hard to get to.
-It’s best for obstructing air but isn’t fully waterproof.
+Open-cell foam widens when applied, plugging cracks and other spaces that are hard to get to.
+It’s best for obstructing air but isn’t completely waterproof.